Stephe262/airbnb_nightlyprice_predictor/README.md

 After EDA I looked into related features a bit further in order to eliminate multicillinearity.
 Once I was happy with that result, I proceeded to One Hot Encode categorical variable as well as my new created binned variables.
 Following this, I split the data into train and test sets, using 20% as test size.

-I tried three different models and evaluated them using Mean Absolute Error.
-I chose MAE because it is relatively easy to interpret and outliers aren’t particularly bad in for this type of model.
+I tried three different models and evaluated them using Root Mean Squared Error.

-I tried a number of different models:
+List of models:
 * **Multiple Linear Regression**
 * **Lasso Regression**
 * **SVR**